-Microservices.io has a single web page on the event-sourcing pattern, along with pages for other microservice architecture patterns [Rich].
-Chris Richardson, founder of Microservices.io, has also collected them into a book, Microservice Patterns: With Examples in Java [Rich18].
 I like the approach taken at Microservices.io where patterns are presented in some detail and readers can ask questions and add comments.
-Chris Richardson is an active steward of these patterns as well as a trail guide-clarifying points of confusion, directing people to other sources to explore, and trying to get at the real problem that underlies the question that are asked.
+Chris Richardson is active steward of these patterns as well as a trail guide-clarifying points of confusion, directing people to other sources to explore, and trying to get at the real problem that underlies the question that are asked.
 Some questions led to quite interesting threaded discussions.

-Reading these threads I felt part of a community of fellow pattern travellers on a journey toward deeper understanding.
-I wanted to hear from other designers who were more experienced with event-sourcing implementations.
-I liked hearing other voices and learned as much from others' points of confusion as from their direct experiences.
+Reading these threads felt like being part of a community of fellow pattern travellers on a journey toward deeper understanding.
+I wanted to hear that answer from other designers who were more experienced with event-sourcing implementations.
+I liked hearing other designers' voices.
+I found myself learning as much from others' points of confusion as I did from their experiences.
 With design, the devil is always in the details.
-Conflicting/competing design forces that you need to address compel you to make some difficult choices.
+Conflicting/competing design forces that you need to address force you to make some difficult design decisions.

-However, one question (a question I also wanted the answer to) remained unanswered: "...I'm trying to figure out how I would apply this pattern to a large CRUD screen where the commands mainly consist of Save, Update, and Add for objects with several fields.
+However, one question (a question I also wanted the answer to) remained unanswered:

+"...I'm trying to figure out how I would apply this pattern to a large CRUD screen where the commands mainly consist of Save, Update, and Add for objects with several fields.
 Thanks!"

-Probably, the answer to this is that it isn't an appropriate situation for using an event-sourced architecture.
+Probably, the answer to this is that this it isn't an appropriate situation for using an event-sourced architecture.
 If you are doing CRUD operations to a database and that database is used by other applications outside of your control or sphere of knowledge, you aren't likely to have a good understanding of how that data is used.
 So turning an existing, working design on its head to generate events with rich information about the domain doesn't make sense without first understanding how those other applications use and manipulate that information.
 This may or may not be easy to sort out without doing some serious investigation.
 On the other hand if your design is simple, efficient and works, why change it to an event-sourced one?
-There have to be good reasons to make that significant redesign investment.
+There has to be good reasons to make that significant redesign investment.

 I'm being transparent about my lack of knowledge to make a point: to keep learning, you have to search for design heuristics that are outside your comfort zone.
 We become wayfinders when we're in unfamiliar design territory.
 This learning can be a difficult and frustrating slog when heuristics are scattered, inconsistent, overlapping, or out-of-date.
 It takes effort to sort out the good bits from the noise, to find and follow any potential tracks.
 Especially frustrating is when no one else has asked the questions you need answered.
-When I am not on a track that others have recently walked I feel isolated.
+When I am not on any trail that others have walked.
+I feel a bit isolated.
 And yet, I'm not lost.
 I'm simply on some track.
 My track.
 And there's no one ahead of me that I can see.
+Yet, I know where I've been and I can always fall back to draw upon my more general design heuristics.

-More useful information is likely available, waiting for me to bump into it, if I knew where to look.
-And if I can't find it, well, I can always experiment and draw upon my past experiences.
+More useful information is likely available, waiting for me to bump into it, if only I knew where to look.
+And if I can't find it, well, I can always experiment.